svekeman/www-greenitglobe/www.greenitglobe.com/content/home/solutions_box.md

 block2_link = "solutions/hyperscale-cloud"

 block3_title = "Hypersecure Workspaces"
-block3_text = "Application security and data protection solution which accelerates and centralizes the deployment and secure access of enterprise apps to any device." block3_link = "solutions/hypersecure-workspaces"
+block3_text = "Application security and data protection solutions which accelerate and centralize the deployment and secure access of enterprise apps to any device." block3_link = "solutions/hypersecure-workspaces"

 +++